mike-gimelfarb/cocoa/docs/multivariate.rst

 mutation and crossover operations to create new candidate solutions, which then replace the existing population through a process of selection (to mimic the process of survival-of-the-fittest in nature).

-COCOA implements many of the best-performing DE variants from the literature.
+bboptpy implements many of the best-performing DE variants from the literature.

 JADE